 As you can see the recipe calls for:

 - Butter: a regular spreadable butter will work well.
 We don't put this inside the grilled cheese, rather we use it spread against the outside of each of the slices of bread.

 - Swiss cheese: whilst the brie is the feature cheese, it melts but doesn't pull the way swiss cheese does.
-So we use the combination to get the best of both cheese worlds.
-Its kind of cheesy 😂.
+So we use the combination of mild cheese and soft brie to get the best of both cheese worlds.
+It's kind of cheesy 😂.

-- Brie: smooth on the inside with the from rind to hold it together, this is a popular and much loved cheese.
-In a grilled sandwich, it is simply heavenly.
+- Brie: smooth on the inside with the from rind to hold it together, this creamy brie cheese is a popular and much loved cheese.
+In a grilled sandwich, much like on a cheese platter it is simply heavenly.

 - Rocket leaves: also known as arugula.
 This adds a pop of colour to our sandwich.